 This article will alert you to ways the process can either speed up or bog down as a result, and how, if possible, to avoid the latter.

-Let's assume that you have a green card now (are a lawful permanent resident).
-U.S. immigration law lets you apply for immigrant visas (green cards) on behalf of your foreign-born spouse, your children under the age of 21, and your unmarried children over the age of 21.
+Let's assume that you have a green card now (are a U.S. lawful permanent resident).
+U.S. immigration law lets you apply for immigrant visas (green cards) on behalf of your foreign-born spouse, your children under the age of 21 (as "derivatives" named in the spouse's visa petition), and your unmarried children over the age of 21 (by filing separate visa petitions for them).
 These applications fall into two categories: "F2A" for spouses and children under 21, and "F2B" for unmarried children over the age of 21.

-After you start the immigration process for any of these relatives (by filing a petition on USCIS Form I-130), they will likely be placed onto a waiting list.
-That's because they are in the so-called "family preference" categories of the visa system, as opposed to being "immediate relatives" of a U.S. citizen.
+As alluded to, you start the immigration process for any of these family members by filing a visa petition, using USCIS Form I-130.
+After U.S. Citizenship and Immigration Services (USCIS) approves an I-130, the family members ("beneficiaries") will be placed onto a waiting list.
+They are in the so-called "family preference" categories of the visa system, as opposed to being "immediate relatives" of a U.S. citizen.
+Only limited numbers of visas are allotted per year to preference relatives.

-Family preference relatives face annual limits on visas, and thus potentially long waits, depending on demand.
+Family preference relatives face annual limits on visas, and thus potentially years-long waits, depending on demand.
 (How Long Is the Wait for Your Priority Date to Become Current provides details.)

 In the past, the typically long waits for immigrant visas created problems for children of LPRs turning 21, because they dropped into category F2B, where the waits tend to be longer than in F2A.

 To deal with this, Congress passed the Child Status Protection Act (CSPA).
 Under that law, the F2A child's age freezes as of the filing date of the I-130 petition.
-So, a child whose petition was filed prior to the child's 21st birthday remains, on paper, a child under the age of 21 throughout the whole process, in category 2A; if, that is, the parent remains an LPR.
+So, a child whose petition was filed prior to the child's 21st birthday remains, on paper, a child under the age of 21 throughout the whole process in category 2A, on one key condition: that the parent remains an LPR.
+But this article is focused on the results of the parent naturalizing, as described next.

 After filing an I-130 petition for a child, the lawful permanent resident petitioner might become eligible to apply for naturalization.
 For most purposes, this is a good idea.
-Becoming a citizen means that you can petition for more categories of family member.
-And if you've already petitioned for a spouse, that I-130 petition will convert to an application for an immediate relative of a U.S. citizen, and the process might move more quickly thereafter.
+Becoming a citizen means you can petition for more categories of family member.
+And if you've already petitioned for a spouse, that I-130 petition will convert to an application for an immediate relative of a U.S. citizen, eliminating the waiting period for an available visa.

 For a child, however, the effect of your naturalizing isn't guaranteed.
 It will depend on the child's age when it occurs.
-When a petitioner naturalizes, the government counts the child's age from the date of naturalization instead of the date of filing the application.
-This can cause the application to change category, which doesn't always speed things up, as described below.
+The U.S. government counts the child's age from the date of naturalization instead of the date of filing the application.
+For a child nearing the age of 21, this can cause the application to change category, which doesn't always speed things up, as described below.

-If the child is still under the age of 21 on the date that the LPR parent naturalizes, then the petition converts just like that of a spouse.
+If the child is still under the age of 21 on the date that the LPR parent naturalizes, and the child has a separate I-130 approval, then the petition converts just like that of a spouse.
 That means that the child's application moves from the "F2A" category to "immediate relative" of a U.S. citizen.
+Or as discussed above, if no separate I-130 was submitted, the LPR can file a new I-130 for the child at this time (though this will introduce delays as you wait for USCIS approval).

-This is good, as immediate relative applications process quickly and there is no chance that a waiting list will develop for visas or green cards.
-(You'll get the idea from reading, How Becoming a U.S. Citizen Can Speed Up Immigration for Foreign Spouse.)
+The good news is, there is no waiting list for immediate relative visas or green cards.
+(You'll get the idea from reading How Becoming a U.S. Citizen Can Speed Up Immigration for Foreign Spouse.)

 If your child is over the age of 21 (thus called a "son or daughter" in legal lingo), and already has an application in the F2B category, naturalizing might automatically put the child into category "F1," for unmarried sons and daughters of U.S. citizens over the age of 21.